roryl/lucee-book/lucee_server.md

 ![](commandbox-started.jpg)

-Once it finihsed starting, CommandBox automatically opened the running Lucee in the default browser, which is showing a list of the (empty) learnlucee directory.
-Files can now be added to this directory to execute Lucee templates
+Once it finihsed starting, CommandBox automatically opened the running Lucee in the default browser, which in this example is showing a list of the (empty) learnlucee directory.
+Files can now be added to this directory to execute Lucee templates.

 ![](commandbox-directory.jpg)